 Digital Marketing.
 The sub-categories of digital marketing includes: branding, social media, content marketing , email marketing, video production, seo, web design, sem, and app development.

 Operational Analysis.
-These raw data are leverage by machine data which includes anything from IT machines, sensors, meters, and GPS devices.
-Existing data enables a new generation of applications that are able to analyze ad gain insight from large volumes of multi-structured data, which in turn improves the business results.
+This raw data is leveraged by machine data which includes anything from IT machines, sensors, meters, and GPS devices.
+Existing data enables a new generation of applications that are able to analyze and gain insight from large volumes of multi-structured data, which in turn improves the business results.
 The industries covered with it are: Trends, Manufacturing 4.0, Dematerialization, Circular Economy, Green Economy, Telecommuting, Integrated Value Chains, and Services and Digital Products.

 HR Analytics.
 Is the systematic identification and quantification of the people drivers of business outcomes.
-It is dissect by Pattern Analysis, Predictive Analysis, and data-driven decision making.
-Again, the complete details of these information can be accessed through the program course.
+It is dissected by Pattern Analysis, Predictive Analysis, and data-driven decision making.
+Again, the complete details of this information can be accessed through the program course.

 Who is Ed Canela?